djangocameroon/BrainBurst/CONTRIBUTING.md

 ### Code Contributions

+1. Leave a star ⭐ to the repository
-1. Fork the repository
+2. Fork the repository
-2. Create a feature branch
+3. Create a feature branch
-3. Make your changes
+4. Make your changes
-4. Run tests: `uv run python manage.py test`
+5. Run tests: `uv run python manage.py test`
-5. Submit a pull request
+6. Submit a pull request

 ## Content Guidelines